Salesforce Single Vs Multi-Org strategy – which fits your business model?

 - Harder to get a clear global definition of processes and data.

 - Customization required to deliver unified reporting across Orgs.

 - Increased complexity for SSO.

 - Third-party license costs increase depending on the solution.

 - Salesforce Integration cost increases with process & data integration across Orgs.

-As more Organizations are adopting the latest Salesforce features like Lightning to gain the competitive edge, it is crucial that you consider the above guidelines when you sit down to make that crucial decision on the type of Salesforce architecture that you need.
+As more organizations adopt the latest Salesforce features like Lightning to gain the competitive edge, you must consider the above guidelines when you sit down to make that crucial decision on the type of Salesforce architecture you need.